ambiguousname/ambiguousname.github.io/_drafts/fooles-company-design-journal.md

 You will place life tokens on your cards to pay for abilities for future phases/turns.

 * During this phase, you may choose to remove life tokens from your **life token pool** and distribute them on your cards however you'd like.
+* Decrement your life token counter by the amount of life tokens you remove.
    * Life tokens placed on cards can be redistributed at the start of your turn, but <u>cannot</u> be returned to your **life token pool** (unless a card ability says otherwise).
    * Life tokens remain on a card even if it is DISCARDed or SWAPped.

 If life tokens are distributed on your cards to your liking, move to Phase Two.
 ##### Phase Two